pyvisa/pyvisa/docs/migrating.rst

 it also allows us to build new low level modules that can be used as drop in replacements for `ctwrapper` in high level modules.

+In 1.6, we made the `ResourceManager` the object exposed to the user.
+The type of the `VisaLibrary` can selected depending of the `library_path` and obtained from a plugin package.

-We have two modules planned:
+We have two of such packages planned:

 - a Mock module that allows you to test a PyVISA program even if you do not have VISA installed.